samikama/community/rfcs/20200505-transactional-fs.md

 For the use cases like checkpointing, transactions are emulated through creating a temp directory, adding files to there and then renaming/moving temp directory to final location.
 Such operations would also benefit from enhancements proposed in this RFC.

+Transactions can also help with some filesystem access inconsistencies that can happen while reading and writing checkpoints.
+For example in while on thread reading files from a directory other may be modifying the underlying files.
+This could lead to reading an inconsistent or corrupt set of files by the reader.
+With transactions, each thread can have different transaction tokens and underlying file system can choose to postpone modification of files by redirecting them to a temporary location and then moving it in place when transactions end.

 ## User Benefit

 With this extension proposal, users will have a more stable access to cloud storage systems as well as checkpointing redundancy can improve.